Am0031/javascript-algorithms/README.md

 All works that are tested using jest are located in the `src` folder.
 The `src` folder contains a folder per function/algorithms.
 The names of the folders match the items listed below.

 Each algorithm folder contains at least a readme with more explanations for the specific algorithm, a .js file with the function and a .test.js for the corresponding jest testing.
-Note: some algorithms might have two functions (and each their corresponding tests) when I attempted two different solutions.
+Note: some algorithms might have two functions/scenarios (and each their corresponding tests) when I attempted two different scenarios/solutions.

-If you'd like to practice resolving an algorithm, I suggest to open the algorithm's readme, then create a new .js file in that folder where you can create a function with the same name as the one mentioned in the readme.
-To check if your function works, you can export your function at the end of your file, and adjust the import at the top of the .test.js file so that it imports your function instead of mine.
+If you'd like to practice resolving an algorithm, I suggest to open the algorithm's readme, then create a new .js file in that folder with a name of your choice and where you can create a function with the same name as the one mentioned in the readme.
+To check if your function works, you can export your function at the end of your file, and adjust the import at the top of the .test.js file so that it imports the function from the file you just created instead of from mine.
 That way, the tests will display the results for your function (and not mine).

 ### Numbers